Westdeutsche Landesbank Girozentrale v Islington LBC: Judgment

-The House of Lords by a majority (Lord Browne-Wilkinson, Lord Slynn and Lord Lloyd) held that Westdeutsche bank could only recover its money with simple interest because it only had a personal claim for recovery in a common law action of money had and received.
-But the bank had no proprietary equitable claim under a resulting trust.
+The House of Lords by a majority (Lord Browne-Wilkinson, Lord Slynn and Lord Lloyd) held that Westdeutsche bank could only recover its money with simple interest because it only had a personal claim for recovery in a common law action of money had and received, but that the bank had no proprietary equitable claim under a resulting trust.
 There was no resulting trust because it was necessary that the council's conscience had been affected when it received the money, by knowledge that the transaction had been ultra vires and void.
 Consequently, it was necessary that there would be an "intention" that the money be held on trust, but this was not possible because nobody knew that the transaction would turn out to be void until the House of Lords' decision in Hazell v Hammersmith and Fulham LBC in 1991.
 In his Lordship's view all resulting trusts (even those described by Megarry J as "automatic" in Re Vandervell's Trusts (No 2)) depended on intention and were not connected with the law of unjust enrichment.
 It followed that no trust arose, and there was only a personal claim for the money back.
 This meant, said the majority, that only simple interest, and not compound interest was payable (a controversial decision that was overturned in Sempra Metals Ltd v IRC).

 The two dissenting judges, Lord Goff and Lord Woolf, also thought that there should be no resulting trust of the money because if a proprietary claim were available, in other cases like this it would have an unfair impact on other creditors of an insolvent debtor, and similarly because it could potentially be unfair if assets could be traced.
 However, they would have held that compound interest should be available on personal claims.
 Lord Goff, however, expressly did not enter into a discussion of the points about unjust enrichment that went beyond the scope of the present case.
 Lord Woolf quoted De Havilland v Bowerbank where Lord Mansfield CJ stated, "that though by the common law, book debts do not of course carry interest, it may be payable in consequence of the usage of particular branches of trade; or of a special agreement".
 There was no reason why compound interest should not be awarded if it was ordinary commercial practice.

 Lord Goff gave his judgment first, agreeing that there was no resulting trust for different reasons, but in dissent arguing that compound interest should be awarded on personal claims.